Thailand Family Holiday

 Apr Thu 06 2023 to Apr Mon 17 2023AvailableFrom$2,310*

 Apr Fri 07 2023 to Apr Tue 18 2023AvailableFrom$2,310*

 Apr Sat 08 2023 to Apr Wed 19 2023AvailableFrom$2,425*

 Apr Sun 09 2023 to Apr Thu 20 2023AvailableFrom$2,425*

 This trip has a fabulous pace to it.

 There's plenty of action, and lots of room for quality family time in which to play, swim or stroll in some of Thailand's most amazing coastal and jungle destinations.

 A long-tail boat trip on the canals is the perfect introduction to Bangkok.

 Follow it up with a visit to Wat Pho, where the larger-than-life reclining Buddha will blow you and your family’s mind.

-The food is excellent, there's a great spread of local restaurants, and your Ban Hua Tung homestay takes the hospitality to the next level, with home cooking and a cultural dance performance.
+The food is excellent, there's a great spread of local restaurants, and your Ban Hua Tung village visit takes the hospitality to the next level with a traditional lunch cooked by the community.